-The Glynneath Gunpowder Works Pontneddfechan were established in 1857 to produce black powder for use in mining and quarrying and operated until the early 1930’s.
-Since that time the site slowly disintegrated as many of the buildings had to be demolished because of the risk of accidental explosion they posed.
-The site was taken over by the Brecon Beacons Park authority and has undergone a major restoration project to preserve what remains.
-When finished you will be able to start your tour in the Pontneddfechan Village Hall and walk along the line of the old tramroad which takes you through the works and past the remains of each of the factory buildings.
-There will be interpretative boards along the way to help you imagine it in its heyday when 60-70 people were working there.
+The Glynneath Gunpowder Works Pontneddfechan were established in 1857.
+It produced black powder for use in mining and quarrying and operated until the early 1930’s.
+Since that time the site slowly disintegrated.
+Many of the buildings had to be demolished because of the risk of accidental explosion they posed.
+Brecon Beacons Park authority took over the site and it has undergone a major restoration project to preserve what remains.
+You will be able to start your tour in the Pontneddfechan Village Hall when the project is finished.
+A walk along the line of the old tramroad which takes you through the works and past the remains of each of the factory buildings.
+Interpretative boards along the way will help you imagine it in its heyday when 60-70 people were working there.